Priceless Paintings

 and

-provenance, a French word that means "origin" or "pedigree".
+provenance, a French word that means "origin" or "pedigree."

-Artwork that once graced the German Kaiser's palace and
+Paintings that once graced the German Kaiser's palace and

 later the home of Jackie Onassis, for example, would be worth more than if the same